what type of food is gullah

 Photo by Serge Skiba/Shutterstock

-“Seasonality is important because it makes the cuisine special, especially for those who still live in the countryside,” says Dennis, who gets his Carolina blue crab from Louie the crab man on James Island.
-Dennis characterizes Louie as “an old-school Gullah dude.”
-He doesn’t have a shop, but if you track him down after he’s busted, you’re in business.
-“It comes straight out the creek, straight to your hand. ”.
+“Seasonality, especially for those who still live in the countryside, is important because it makes the cuisine special,” says Dennis, who cooks Carolina blue crab when he can get it from James Island’s Louie the crab man.
+Louie, who Dennis describes as “an old-school Gullah dude” doesn’t have a storefront, but if you find him after he’s caught something, you’re in business.
+“It comes straight out the creek, straight to your hand.”

 These trips around Charleston to source fresh fare for Gullah-Geechee meals are rich and rooted in tradition—a fact that the city’s French Quarter Inn capitalized on a few years ago.

-Due to the scarcity of Gullah-Geechee cuisine in the mainstream, the historic district boutique hotel in Charleston, South Carolina, decided to introduce an immersive culinary experience in 2018.
-Chef Dennis gave interested parties a tour of his kitchen and a lesson in both culture and cooking.
-(The tours have been on hold since March 2020. ).
+A lack of mainstream availability for Gullah-Geechee cuisine led the boutique hotel in Charleston’s Historic District to launch an immersive culinary experience in 2018, during which chef Dennis took interested parties through his process and shared a lesson in both culture and cooking.
+(The tours have been on hold since March 2020.)

 “Although some restaurants do incorporate touches of Gullah cuisine and cooking techniques into their meals, we noticed there were no Gullah-specific restaurants,” says Carlo Carroccia, dual hotel manager of French Quarter Inn and the Spectator Hotel, explaining that the dishes often make up just a small section of a menu.